Sokole1/StemWarriorHacksSentimentAnalyzer/README.md

 # Stock Stalk
 *Stock Stalk* is a Java application that allows users perform sentiment analysis on any stock using [Symbl.ai](https://symbl.ai/).

 Simply search for a stock ticker and allow Stock Stalk to provide you with its price, individual sentiment score of recent news articles, and average sentiment score.
-Sentiment scores range from -1.0 (negative) to 1.0 (postive).
+Sentiment scores range from -1.0 (negative) to 1.0 (positive).

 You can also save your favourite stocks for easy access on the homepage!